shahv1057/blog/src/pages/random_forest.md

 ### Intro

 I have been learning a lot recently about different machine learning classification algorithims.
-Classification is an extremely useful supervised learning tool in data science and machine learning for predicting an categorizing examples into preselected bins/classes.
-There are a variety of classification algorithims out there today, including logistic regression, decision trees, support vectors machines,Naive Bayes, and more.
+Classification is an extremely useful supervised learning tool in data science and machine learning for analyzing and  examples and fitting them into preselected bins/categories.
+There are a variety of classification algorithims out there today, including logistic regression, decision trees, support vectors machines, Naive Bayes, and more.

-In this post, I will be diving into **Random Forest Classifiers**.
-I am going to use a random forest classification algorithim to build a predictive analysis model on NFL Play-By-Play data from 2009-2018.
+In this post, I will be diving into **Random Forest Classification**.
+I am going to use a random forest classifier to build a predictive analysis model on NFL Play-By-Play data from 2009-2018.
 My model will input a play situation, including variables such as time, down, yards to go, score, etc., and output a play type prediction.

 ### Motivation